 Online Methodology and Tools

 In addition, the PMO hosts an enterprise license for — and strongly recommends — the Smartsheet project management tool that is available to the entire campus for a limited annual fee.
 For more information, see the UIT Smartsheet service page.
 Other IT project management related tools hosted and operated by the PMO include JIRA for issue management, Confluence for project Wiki, and Zephyr for test management.
-Contact us for more information on these tools by searching for any of their names.
+See the appropriate UIT Service Page for additional information on any of these tools.

 UIT staffs a small team of Business Analysts in a consultative role for those business partners who have neither the expertise nor the bandwidth to staff this very important function on projects.
 The Business Analyst helps to define concise front-end, back-end, reporting, or Business Intelligence (BI) requirements and functional design, and assists during and/or leads the User Acceptance Test (UAT) phase and Conference Room Pilots (CRPs).
 Business Analysts work closely with business, functions, and project teams as well as end users to drive, facilitate, and document requirements for projects and enhancements, and to assist users in their verification activities.